As a lifetime resident of the Hudson Valley and an experienced world traveler...

 The Mid-Hudson Valley

-Orange County, on the west side of the Hudson River, is home to the West Point Military Academy, Bear Mountain State Park, and the motorcycle shop of reality TV fame, Orange County Choppers, in Newburgh.
+West of Dutchess, across the Hudson River, lies Orange County, where you can visit the West Point Military Academy, Bear Mountain State Park, and Orange County Choppers, in Newburgh.

 In Ulster County the Shawangunk Mountains attract rock climbers from around the world.
 Minnewaska State Park, the Mohonk Preserve, and funky New Paltz characterize this stunning spot of earth.